 Recruiting strategy #2: Inbound Recruiting

-The goal of Inbound Recruiting strategy is to engage qualified candidates and convert them into job applicants to expand talent pools.
+The goal of the Inbound Recruiting strategy is to engage qualified candidates and convert them into job applicants to expand talent pools.

-Recruiting strategy #3: Candidate Relationship Management
+Recruiting Strategy #3: Candidate Relationship Management

 Candidate relationship management (CRM) is a recruiting strategy for managing and improving relationships with current and potential future job candidates.
-CRM technology is used to automate and ease communication process with the job seekers, encourage their engagement and improve candidate experience.
+CRM technology is used to automate and ease the communication process with job seekers, encourage their engagement and improve candidate experience.

 In order to streamline and automate this process, many companies use Recruitment Marketing strategies through Recruitment Marketing tools.
 These tools enable HR Professionals to manage relationships with candidates in an easier yet personalized way.